It’s 8 a.m. and I’m looking up at the stop light, lightly tapping on the steering wheel as I wait for it to turn green.

 I offer him another sip of water.

-While sitting on the stool, I see my dad and youngest sister from the corner of my left eye.
+While sitting on the stool, I see my dad and youngest sister from the corner of my eye.
 They seem to just have arrived and they’re walking through the small crowd towards the blue corner side of the cage.

 Nice.
 They made it despite the sudden change of schedule.